Anıtkabir — the mausoleum of Mustafa Kemal Atatürk, founder of the Turkish Republic

 April–May and September–October are the best months.
 The Anatolian plateau has a continental climate — hot summers (30–36°C) and cold winters (−5 to +5°C).
 Spring and autumn give comfortable sightseeing temperatures (14–24°C) without the summer heat or winter frost.
 Anıtkabir is visited year-round but is most crowded on national holidays (23 April, 19 May, 29 October).

 July–August: Hot and dry; the capital’s government business slows during August but the city is fully operational.
-Not unpleasant if you plan indoor activities (museums open; the Museum of Anatolian Civilisations is air-conditioned).
+The Museum of Anatolian Civilisations is air-conditioned and equally good in summer.

 December–March: Cold, sometimes snowy.
-Hotels and restaurants remain open; the Citadel and Çıkrıkçılar Yokuşu market are accessible year-round; heating in museums is reliable.
+Hotels and restaurants remain open; the Citadel and Çıkrıkçılar Yokuşu market are accessible year-round.

 Connections

 Ankara Esenboğa Airport (ESB) is 28km north of the city.
-High-speed rail (YHT) to Istanbul Pendik: 4 hours; to İzmir: 6.5 hours; to Konya: 1.5 hours.
-Ankara is the rail hub of Turkey.
+High-speed rail (YHT) to Istanbul Pendik: 4 hours (₺200–450 as of 2026); to Konya: 1.5 hours (₺80–180); to İzmir (via Eskişehir): 6.5 hours.
+Ankara Garı (central railway station) is the hub of Turkey’s high-speed rail network.
+Intercity buses depart from AŞTİ terminal — connections to all major Turkish cities.